Un mar de confianza

 "Un mar de confianza" (A sea of confidence) is the eighth studio album of the Spanish singer-songwriter Luz Casal, released in the last quarter of 1999, after a four years long hiatus due to the death of her father.
 This is also her fourth and last album with Hispavox before departing from that label two years later.
 In this album, Casal turned into a melodic singer.
 She recorded this album in eight different studios in Madrid, London, Mexico City and Buenos Aires.
-The performer's executive production team included Nick Patrick, along with the collaboration of other musicians such as the French drummer Manu Katché and the British Nick Igman.
+The performer's executive production team included Nick Patrick, along with the collaboration of other musicians such as the French drummer Manu Katché and the British Nick Ingman.